yang5hi/Pitch_Pyfect/README.md

 - **Tempo**
 	Pop and Rock have a similar distribution.
 Most songs are between 100 and 140 beats per minute.
 	Most of the Hip-Hop songs we studied have a slower tempo.
 According to the histogram, most songs lie between the range of 80 to 100 beats per minute.

+	Looking at the box plot, rock and pop have a median of around 125.
+	Hip-Hop has a median of around 100 bpm.
-	It is easier to rap over a slower tempo.
+	Our theory is that hip-hop songs have a slightly slower tempo on average because it is easier to rap over a slower tempo.

 - **Beats Per Measure**
 	There is no difference between beats per measure.
 All three genres compose using 4 beats per measure.
 (This chart didn’t tell us much)